-back in march i made an upbeat post about saturday mornings. if you read my last post & listened to the slow industrial mp3 i put on there, you probably need a “pick me up” here it is.
+today’s post is a continuation of one i made back in march about saturday mornings. if you read yesterday’s entry & listened to the slow industrial mp3 i put on there, you probably need a “pick me up” here it is.

 saturday we’d wake up at seven